Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Introduction

 In Section~\ref{sec:compute}, we study the computational aspect of JOMI.
-In particular, we show that when $|\cY| < \infty$, our framework can be efficiently implemented within a computational complexity of $O(|\cY|mn)$ times that of the selection rule.
-We also work out efficient implementation of JOMI for a number of selection processes that may be of practical interest, including: \begin{itemize} \item \emph{Covariate-dependent selection.} When the selection rule does not involve $\{Y_i\}_{i=1}^n$, the computation complexity of our generic method is (at most) $O(mn)$ times that of the selection rule.
-This implies efficient implementation for a wide range of problems, including various forms of top-K selection and selection based on complicated constrained optimization programs.
-As a special case, we recover the method of \cite{bao2024selective} for top-K selection among test data, and provide valid solutions to other ranking-based selection methods attempted in their work. \item \emph{Conformal p-value-based selection.} We derive efficient implementation for selection rules based on conformal p-values with both fixed and data-dependent thresholds.
-For instance, our prediction set is finite-sample exactly valid for units selected by Conformalized Selection~\citep{jin2022selection}, which is studied in~\cite{bao2024selective} with approximate FCR guarantee. \item \emph{Selection based on preliminary conformal prediction sets.} In addition, we derive a general, efficient instantiation when selecting units whose marginal prediction sets demonstrate certain interesting properties, such as being of a short length, or having a lower bound above a threshold.
-Our methods can be useful for re-calibrating the uncertainty quantification of such seemingly promising units. \end{itemize}
+We show that when $|\cY| < \infty$, our method can be computed with a worst-case complexity of $O(|\cY|mn)$ times that of the selection rule.
+Moreover, for general continuous outcome space $\cY$, we work out efficient implementation of JOMI for a number of selection processes that may be of practical interest, including: \begin{itemize} \item \emph{Covariate-dependent selection.} When the selection rule does not involve $\{Y_i\}_{i=1}^n$, the computation complexity of our generic method is (at most) $O(mn)$ times that of the selection rule.
+This implies efficient implementation for a wide range of problems, including various forms of top-K selection (for which the computation can be further reduced to $O(m+n)$) and selection based on complicated constrained optimization programs.
+As a special case, we recover the method of \cite{bao2024selective} for top-K selection among test data, and provide valid solutions to other ranking-based selection methods attempted in their work. \item \emph{Conformal p-value-based selection.} We derive efficient implementation for a class of selection rules based on thresholding conformal p-values with ``stopping time-type'' cutoffs.
+For instance, our prediction set is finite-sample exactly valid for units selected by the Conformal Selection method~\citep{jin2022selection}, which is studied in~\cite{bao2024selective} with approximate FCR guarantee. \item \emph{Selection based on preliminary conformal prediction sets.} In addition, we derive a general, efficient instantiation when selecting units whose marginal prediction sets demonstrate certain interesting properties, such as being of a short length, or having a lower bound above some threshold.
+Our method can be useful for re-calibrating the uncertainty quantification of such seemingly promising units. \end{itemize}

 Finally, we demonstrate the application of our methods via several realistic selection rules that may occur in drug discovery (Section~\ref{sec:drug}) and health risk prediction (Section~\ref{sec:icu}).
 Our results show that marginal prediction sets may undercover or overcover the selected units, while our methods always achieve the promised coverage guarantees.